Classification of real Bott manifolds and acyclic digraphs: Real Bott manifolds and their cohomology rings

 for a permutation matrix $P$ and a strictly upper triangular binary matrix $B$.
 In other words, a Bott matrix is conjugate by a permutation matrix to a strictly upper triangular binary matrix.
-We denote by $\T(n)$ the set of all Bott matrices of size $n$.\footnote{In \cite{masu08} $\T(n)$ is defined to be the set of strictly upper triangular binary matrices of size $n$.} \end{defi}
+We denote by $\T(n)$ the set of all $n\times n$ Bott matrices.\footnote{In \cite{masu08} $\T(n)$ is defined to be the set of strictly upper triangular $n\times n$ binary matrices.} \end{defi}

 Masuda and Panov~\cite[Lemma 3.3]{ma-pa08} showed that a binary square matrix $A$ is a Bott matrix if and only if every principal minor of $A+I$ is $1$ over $\ZZ=\{0,1\}$, where $I$ is the identity matrix.